anna-ssg/anna/content/docs.md

   - posts

 baseURL: http://localhost:8000/
+# Replace this with the actual canonical-url of your site.

 # baseURL tells search-engines (SEO), web-crawlers (robots.txt) so people can discover your site on the internet.
 # It's also embeded in your sitemap / atom feed and can be used to change metadata about your site.